Minhchau0108/pack_rails/README.md

 bin/rails g controller landing index
 ```

-3. Move the controllers, views, and helpers related to the `landing` page into the new `landing` app.
+3. Move the controllers, views, and helpers related to the `landing` page into the new `landing` app in folder `packs`.
    Ensure that the file structure within the landing module follows the standard Rails conventions.

 4. Create `package.yml` to configure the package